GodwinOnah/E-Commerce-Shopping-DOTNET-AWS-API/README.md

 ### Installation Guide
 * Clone this repository [here](https://github.com/GodwinOnah/BlessingAPI.git)
 * The main branch is the most stable branch at any given time, ensure you're working from it.
-* Run npm install to install all dependencies
 * You can either work with the default postgreSQL database or add connection strings from databases from a cloud service e.g  Azure SQL database.
 Do configure to your choice in the application entry file.
 * Create an .env file in your project root folder and add your variables.
 See .env.sample for assistance.
 ### Usage